BaseMC/Aves/README.md

 ## Why?
 This project is designed for people that want to quickly take a look at a part of the code and understand what is going on.

-This is very useful e.g.<br/>- for quickly inspecting new versions <br/>- if you find a bug and want to know what causes it <br/>- if you are just interested in how things work :smile:<br/>
+This is very useful e.g.<br/>- for quickly inspecting new versions<br/>- if you find a bug and want to know what causes it <br/>- if you are just interested in how things work :smile:<br/>
-No need to rely on someone else to release new mappings or versions.
+No need to wait for someone to release new mappings or a version.

 The generated code is not perfect, but it's readable and that's what it's meant for.